dwp/design-system-community-backlog/WORKING_GROUP.md

 By including representatives from a mixture of disciplines, the working group helps to ensure that the Design System represents its users.

-It means that decisions made are fair and unbiased, and that the Design System reflects the experiences of the whole of government not just one department.
+It means that decisions made are fair and unbiased, and that the Design System reflects the experiences of the whole of the department not just one team or practice.

 ## How to join the working group